godotengine/godot-docs/classes/class_array.rst

 - void **remove** **(** :ref:`int<class_int>` position **)**

 Removes an element from the array by index.
+If the index does not exist in the array, nothing happens.

 ----